 11.)
 North to South of Great Britain

-Now, I’m aware I’ve thrown a whole heap of gorgeous spots at you, but pick and chose some of the best that suit your taste.
+Now, I’m aware I’ve thrown a whole heap of gorgeous spots at you, but pick and chose some of the best that suits your taste.
 You’ll have the best road trip ever!